Shelf Awareness for Friday, September 13, 2024

 Belleville Books, a new and used bookstore coming soon to Belleville, Ill., will open for business on Tuesday, September 24, the Belleville News-Democrat reported.

-Owners Steve Matthews and Robert Eckman purchased the building earlier this year and have been overseeing some extensive renovation work.
+Owners Steve Mathews and Robert Eckman purchased the building earlier this year and have been overseeing some extensive renovation work.
 The 112-year-old building also contains a few office spaces, some of which are vacant.
 The owners may rent those spaces out or, should they decide to expand, make use of them for Belleville Books.

-Eckman and Matthews moved to Belleville from Utah, where Eckman was most recently the general manager of the King's English Bookshop.
+Eckman and Mathews moved to Belleville from Utah, where Eckman was most recently the general manager of the King's English Bookshop.
 They sold their home in Utah and moved to Belleville specifically to buy the historic bank building and open Belleville Books.

 Following the opening on September 24, there will be several days' worth of festivities, with details to be announced.